Junior Group Leader position

-INCI aims to recruit an outstanding junior scientist to develop a project in line with one of the above priority axes.
+NeuroStra aims to recruit an outstanding junior scientist to develop a project in line with one of the following two priority axes: NeuroPain or NeuroDegen.
+The levels of investigation of the project can range from molecular to integrated ones, including clinical approaches in humans.

-The selected group leader will benefit from state-of-the-art facilities in molecular and cell biology, in vitro and in vivo electrophysiology and cell imaging, neuroanatomy, electron microscopy, and behavioral and physiological analyses.
+Position specifications: The selected group leader will benefit from a starting package, and she/he will be supported to apply for complementary funding (e.g. FRM-Amorçage jeunes équipes, ATIP-Avenir...) and for a tenured position at the CNRS, INSERM or University of Strasbourg.
+The selected group leader will have access to state-of-the-art facilities in molecular and cell biology, in vitro and in vivo electrophysiology, cell and brain imaging, neuroanatomy, electron microscopy, and behavioural and physiological analyses.
 Appropriate laboratory and office space will be provided.

-Applicants should be dynamic early career neuroscientists, with the potential to develop an innovative and independent research program, in interaction and collaboration with researchers from INCI and other research institutes.
-Candidates must meet criteria to compete for national and international research funding and for French institutional research and/or teaching positions (CNRS, University).
-Applicants should have excellent training background and publication track record and:
+Requirements: Applicants should be dynamic early-career neuroscientists, with the potential to develop an innovative and independent research program, in interaction and collaboration with researchers from NeuroStra.
+Candidates must meet criteria to compete for national and international research funding and for French institutional research and/or teaching positions.

-- should preferentially be within the first 10 years following PhD defense;
+• be within the first 10 years following PhD defence;

 Applications in a single pdf file should include:

-- descriptions of previous research achievements (1-2 pages) and planned research project (1-2 pages);
+• descriptions of previous research achievements (1-2 pages);

-- 3 original articles (pdf) that the applicant considers her/his main scientific contributions to the field.
+• 3 original articles (pdf) considered by the applicant as her/his main scientific contributions to the field.
+Applications must be sent to Laurent Nexon (firstname.lastname@example.org) before 27 February 2022.

-Deadline for applications is October 15th, 2018.
-All applications will undergo a pre-selection procedure by INCI Steering Committee.
-Pre-selected applicants will be evaluated by an independent jury.
+All applications will undergo a pre-selection procedure by the NeuroStra Steering Commitee.
+Pre-selected applicants will be evaluated by an international jury independent from NeuroStra during an oral presentation in June 2022.